mwo-dk/SFX/doc/DotNet/README.EventAggregation.md

 # SFX.EventAggregation
-Simple event aggregator library for event aggregation in F# and C#.
-Can be found on nuget: [SFX.EventAggregation](https://www.nuget.org/packages/SFX.EventAggregation/).
+Simple event aggregator libraries for event aggregation in F# and C#.
+Can be found on nuget: [SFX.EventAggregation](https://www.nuget.org/packages/SFX.EventAggregation/) and [SFX.EventAggregation.CSharp](https://www.nuget.org/packages/SFX.EventAggregation.CSharp/).

-The library simply facilitates strongly typed event aggregators, that:
+The libraries simply facilitates strongly typed event aggregators, that:

 * Lets entities subscribe and unsubscribe to typed events in a synchronous and asynchronous manner, meaning it is an in process event/message bus.
 * Lets entities publish events on the bus.